 Name of students: Lotta Schlüter/ Laurits Radzio, EUC Syd, Sønderborg

-Main idea: Hedeby's treasures mainly lie in the untouched site between the shore and the half-wall which is part of the Danevirke.
-Only 5% have been excavated, but there are enough well preserved wooden constructions, treasures and everyday utensils, such as pottery, metal tools, combs, weapons, pearls and jewellery, to fill the museum at Hedeby and to allow a vivid reconstruction of the life of the vikings at Hedeby, making it one of the most prolific archaeological sites from the Viking Age.
+Hedeby's treasures mainly lie in the untouched site between the shore and the half-wall which is part of the Danevirke.
+Only 5% has been excavated, but there are enough well preserved wooden structures, treasures and everyday utensils, such as pottery, metal tools, combs, weapons, pearls and jewellery.
+These all fill the museum at Hedeby and allow a vivid reconstruction of the life of the Vikings there, making it one of the most prolific archaeological sites from the Viking Age.
 The excellent preservation of many of the artefacts is due to the special composition of the soil with a high salt content.
 Also, the wall at Danevirke has been only partly excavated showing several layers of earthen ramparts dating back to the 7th century.

 Name of students: Chanida Yochai, Gemeinschaftsschule Ossenmoorpark, Norderstedt/ Clara Nielsen, EUC Syd, Sønderborg

-Main idea: The Danevirke blocks around 30 km between North Sea and the river Treene and the Baltic Sea with the fjord Schlei.
-At several times, this narrow passage has helped the people in the north protect their territory against threats from the South and at the same time united trading people by this landmark and offered some protection to the important Ox Road, the trackway connecting the Jutland peninsula and continental Europe.
+The Danevirke is situated around 30 km between North Sea and the river Treene and the Baltic Sea with the fjord Schlei.
+Several times in history, this narrow passage has helped the people in the north protect their territory against threats from the south At the same time it united traders by the landmark and offered protection to the important Ox Road, the trackway connecting the Jutland peninsula and continental Europe.